 However, while not expressly addressed in the Act, we consider it likely that a court would be minded to grant relief from forfeiture at least until the end of the relevant period while the Covid-19 measures remain in place.
 Practically, it would be difficult for a tenant to vacate premises during a lockdown period.

 Additionally, a landlord should consider its public reputation when considering the best course of action for defaulting tenants while the Covid-19 crisis continues.

-The Bill does not suspend any obligations that the landlord owes to its bank.
+There are currently no measures to suspend any obligations that the landlord owes to its bank.